 Now, bring up sports cards to anyone born in or before the ’80s, and you’ll hear guffaws and laughter from people that got burned on their “investment.”

-With over 30 million people playing Fantasy Sports these days, or about one in every 10 Americans, people wonder if the industry is officially saturated.
+With close to 40 million people playing Fantasy Sports these days, or about one in every 10 Americans, people wonder if the industry is officially saturated.
 Are all the people that would play, playing?